Stuffed Zucchini Boats

 Stuffed Zucchini Recipe Tips

-We made this stuffed zucchini recipe (originally inspired by the stuffed zucchini in the Ottolenghi Simple cookbook) a few times this summer.
-Following these tips yielded the best results every time:
+We’ve made this stuffed zucchini recipe (originally inspired by the stuffed zucchini in the Ottolenghi Simple cookbook) many times.
+Following these tips yields the best results:

 • Squeeze out as much water as you can from the zucchini flesh before stirring it into the filling.
 You don’t want it to be watery!
 Chop any bigger zucchini chunks into small pieces before adding them to the seedy, pulpy innards and pressing them over a kitchen strainer.